The best Lightning cable of 2021 | CNN Underscored

 Best overall Lightning cable: Anker Powerline II USB-C to Lightning ($14.99; amazon.com)

 Anker’s Powerline II is a basic cable that does everything well, without any bells and whistles that increase the cost.
-The six foot cable does come in three colors, though: white, green, and black — alongside a three foot version that comes in white and black.
+The 6-foot cable does come in three colors, though: white, green and black — alongside a 3-foot version that comes in white and black.

 Anker also offers a USB-A version that we tested, and if you don’t have any USB-C chargers, that would be a suitable alternative.
 That said, we recommend the USB-C cable for most people.
 Not only is USB-C the future — Apple and many PC manufacturers have moved to it exclusively on their laptops — but it has the ability to charge your phone faster than USB-A. With a compatible USB-C power brick, Anker’s USB-C to Lightning cable in our testing charged an iPhone 8 or later to 50% in about 30 minutes.
 You can see more about which iPhones and iPads are compatible on Apple’s Fast Charging page.